nirajp82/Microservice/01_07_IdentityService.md

 #### What is Duende IdentityServer?
       Duende IdentityServer is an enterprise-grade identity and access management (IAM) solution for .NET applications.
 It is built on the same foundation as the open-source IdentityServer4, but with additional features, support, and licensing options for commercial use.
 Duende IdentityServer is designed to offer robust, secure, and scalable solutions for handling authentication and authorization.

+*******************************

+#### Explain what a JSON Web Token (JWT) is and how it works?

+JSON Web Token, or JWT, is a standardized format used for securely transmitting information between parties as a JSON object.
+It's widely used for authentication and authorization purposes.

+A JWT is composed of three parts:

+1. **Header**: This part usually consists of two elements: the type of token (which is JWT) and the signing algorithm being used, such as HMAC SHA256 or RSA.

+2. **Payload**: This contains the claims, which are statements about an entity (typically the user) and additional data.
+Claims can be of three types:
+   - **Registered Claims**: These are predefined claims like `sub` (subject), `exp` (expiration), and `iat` (issued at).
+   - **Public Claims**: These are custom claims that can be defined by the user and should be registered to avoid collisions.
+   - **Private Claims**: Custom claims agreed upon by the parties using the JWT.

+3. **Signature**: To create the signature part, you take the encoded header and payload, combine them with a secret key (or private key in the case of asymmetric algorithms), and apply the specified algorithm.
+This signature ensures that the token hasn’t been altered and verifies its authenticity.

+**How it works in practice**:
+- **Authentication**: When a user logs in, the server generates a JWT that includes information about the user and their permissions.
+This token is sent to the client, which stores it (often in local storage or cookies).
+- **Authorization**: For subsequent requests, the client includes the JWT in the `Authorization` header of the HTTP request, typically using the `Bearer` schema.
+The server then validates the JWT's signature and extracts the user’s information and claims from the payload to authorize access to resources.

+**Benefits**:
+- **Stateless**: The server does not need to store session state, as all the necessary information is contained within the token.
+- **Decentralized**: JWTs can be easily passed between different systems and services, which is useful in microservices architectures.

+**Considerations**:
+- **Security**: Since JWTs contain sensitive information, they should be transmitted over secure channels (like HTTPS), and the signing key must be kept confidential to prevent unauthorized access.

+In summary, JWTs are a powerful tool for managing user authentication and authorization in a stateless manner, enhancing both security and scalability in distributed systems.